mehtab39/wineshop/README.md

-This is the basic e-commerce website of wines developed using ReactJs, Redux, Styled-components, and material-ui for client side.
-You need to clone another repository for server side (back-end).
+This is the basic e-commerce website of wines developed using Mongoose, ExpressJs, and NodeJs for server side.
+You need to clone another repository for client side (front-end).
 ## Table of contents

 * [How to run the app](#how-to-run-the-app)